 What does Lagerfeld Classic smell like?
 I know that younger generations may get an impression o their dad or grandpa’s perfume as soon as they get the first sniff of this magnificent composition, but I disagree.

-One has to go through a couple of years experiencing perfumery in general to appreciate something like Classic.
+One has to go through a couple of years of experiencing perfumery in general to appreciate something like Classic.
 What I’m reviewing here is the Interparfums version, and not the latest, produced by Coty.

 Lagerfeld opens up orangy aldehydes that lift up the scent and give airy transparency that sits as the blanket over everything else in the first couple of minutes.